 Professor Merrick has split his professional career between academia and Wall Street.
 He worked for six years at Lehman Brothers in fixed income derivatives research, product management, and proprietary trading.
 He spent five additional years in global fixed income portfolio management and the hedge fund trade advisory business.
-He came to William and Mary in the Fall of 2005 from Baruch College, where he had spent four years after a second stint on the faculty of the Stern School of Business at New York University.
+He came to William and Mary in 2005 from Baruch College, where he had spent four years after a second stint on the faculty of the Stern School of Business at New York University.
 He has also been a visiting scholar at the Federal Reserve Bank of Philadelphia and a consultant to the World Bank.

 - Missing the Marks: Dispersion in Corporate Bond Valuations Across Mutual Funds